rubenemailviralles-ops/Automate-hub/admin-app/QUICK_START.md

 # ⚡ Quick Start - Deploy Your Admin App in 5 Minutes

-## 🚀 Step 1: Generate App Icons

-1. Open `admin-app/create-icons.html` in your browser
-2. Right-click each icon and save as:
-   - `icon-96x96.png`
-   - `icon-144x144.png`
-   - `icon-192x192.png`
-   - `icon-512x512.png`
-3. Save all icons in `admin-app/public/` folder

-## 📦 Step 2: Build the App
+## 🚀 Step 1: Build the App

+✅ **Icons Already Included!** - Using your main site logo for consistent branding

 ```bash
 cd admin-app